Kylie Minogue products: Clothing

 Minogue has released her own collection of clothing on her website.
-It includes T-shirts, pants, gloves and scarves.
-On her site, it also includes Showgirl outfits, especially from her previous tours, including Showgirl: The Greatest Hits Tour and Showgirl: The Homecoming Tour.

-In 2003 Minogue released her phenomenally successful LoveKylie lingerie range, and she became the face of Agent Provocateur.

-In 2007 Minogue was approached by H&M to design and promote a beach ware line.
-Demand outstripped supply and the collection sold out within weeks, becoming H&M's highest selling celebrity range ever.
+It includes shirts, pants, gloves and scarves.
+In 2003, she released her LoveKylie lingerie range, and later became the face of Agent Provocateur.
+In 2007, Minogue collaborated with H&M to launch a beachwear line.
+Demand outstripped supply and the collection sold out within weeks, becoming H&M's highest selling range ever.